whywhs/Pytorch-Handwritten-Mathematical-Expression-Recognition/README.md

 # Pytorch-Handwritten-Mathematical-Expression-Recognition

 ## Update in 2019/5/16 (An important update in my program!):
+**2019/5/19 This code is running in Pytorch >= 1.0.
+If you use Pytorch0.4, something will be wrong when you load your saving model.
+Then, I updated some codes.**

 **2019/5/17 HMER V2.0 is open!**

 **First of all, I am very grateful to those who have used my program, and I am sorry that the previous code is not perfect.
 So, I updated my code to make it better for those who need it.**